sorenvalentinjp/FinansWatch-Xamarin-Final-Project/README.md

 # Finanswatch Xamarin-app
-My final project and Intern project at Jyllands-Posten A/S.
+My final project and Intern project at JP/Politikens Hus A/S.

 App for www.finanswatch.dk made with Xamarin Forms.
 Supports Android and iOS.